 We discuss myths about what brings on labour to find out what’s true and what, if anything, might actually work…

-One of the most common questions couples are asked during pregnancy is ‘when are you due?’
-So it’s understandable that this date becomes all-important and you might feel disappointed if your baby doesn’t stick to the schedule.
+One of the most common questions pregnant women and people are asked during pregnancy is ‘when is the baby due?’
+So it’s understandable that this date becomes all-important and they might feel disappointed if their baby doesn’t stick to the schedule.

-If that’s you and you’re wondering how to kick-start labour, it’s important to try to relax.
-Try to remember that most babies do not arrive on their due date.
+If that’s you and you’re wondering how to kick-start labour, it's helpful to remember that most babies do not arrive on their estimated due date.
 Here’s why…

-Why don’t babies arrive on their due date?
+Why don’t babies arrive on their estimated due date?

-Medical professionals use Naegele’s rule to calculate gestational age, which is based on a standard length of pregnancy and the date of your last period.
-There is some discussion about whether this method has been misinterpreted (Baskett, 2005).
-Studies have found that pregnancies can vary in length by over five weeks, which is 37 days (Jucik et al, 2013).
+Medical professionals use Naegele’s rule to calculate gestational age, which is based on a standard length of pregnancy and the date of the last period.
+The ultrasound scan offered between 11 and 14 weeks can confirm or adjust this age (NICE, 2021a).
+There is some discussion about whether this rule, dating from the 19th century, is helpful as anything more than a guideline (Lawson, 2021).
+It's good to know that pregnancies can vary in length by 37 days, which is over five weeks (Jucik et al, 2013).

 Can some foods help bring on labour?